SourceDocs/SourceDocs/README.md

     Generates the Markdown documentation

     [--spm-module (string)]
         Generate documentation for Swift Package Manager module.

     [--module-name (string)]
         Generate documentation for a Swift module.

     [--output (string)]
         Output directory (defaults to Documentation/Reference).

     [--source (string)]
         Source directory (defaults to current directory).

     [--contents-filename (string)]
         Filename used for the root markdown file (defaults to README).

+    --module-name-path|-m
+        Include the module name as part of the output folder path.

+    --extension-in-links|-e
+        Include the .md file extension in links.

     --clean|-c
         Delete output folder before generating documentation.

+    --collapsible|-l
+        Put methods, properties and enum cases inside collapsible blocks.

+    --table-of-contents|-t
+        Generate a table of contents with properties and methods for each type.

     [[]]
         List of arguments to pass to xcodebuild.

 Usually, for most Xcode projects, no parameters are needed at all. `xcodebuild` should be able to find the default project and scheme.